carpentries-incubator/lesson-parallel-python/_episodes/03-computing-pi.md

 > - monolithic approach, less composable?
 {: .discussion}

-FIXME: Before this, the student has not learned about dask at all.
-It could be that students will struggle with this excercise, while the solution is actually very simple.
-It might be better to just show it?
+FIXME: Before this, we actually show the first dask examples in the benchmarking chapter.
+It should be explained there that dask.array mimics the numpy API.
+We could repeat that information here as a hint to the exercise.
 > ## Challenge: Daskify
 > Write `calc_pi_dask` to make the Numpy version parallel.
 Compare speed and memory performance with
 > the Numpy version.